-Woman fatally stabbed by Palestinian in Jerusalem, authorities say
+British woman fatally stabbed by Palestinian in Jerusalem, police say

 - The suspect, a 57-year-old Palestinian, was arrested at the scene

-- Security officials say he suffers from "personal, mental, or moral hardship"
+Jerusalem (CNN)A British tourist was stabbed to death Friday afternoon on the Jerusalem light rail line, Israeli police said.

-Jerusalem (CNN)A 25-year-old woman was stabbed to death on the Jerusalem light rail line Friday afternoon, Israeli police spokesman Micky Rosenfeld said.
+Paramedics rushed the 25-year-old woman to the hospital, authorities said, but she died shortly after arriving.
+The Israeli Embassy in the UK confirmed the victim was British.

-Paramedics rushed her to the hospital, authorities said, but she died shortly after arriving.
+The embassy said in a tweet: "Our thoughts are with those who were injured and the family of the British woman who was killed in the terror attack in Jerusalem today."

-The suspect was arrested at the scene.
-He was identified by security officials as Jameel Tamimi, a 57-year-old Palestinian man from the neighborhood of Ras al-Amud in East Jerusalem.
+A suspect was arrested at the scene.
+Security officials identified him as Jameel Tamimi, a 57-year-old Palestinian man from the East Jerusalem neighborhood of Ras al-Amud.

-Tamimi suffers from "personal, mental, or moral hardship," according to the Israel Security Agency (ISA).
+Tamimi suffers from "personal, mental, or moral hardship," according to the Israel Security Agency.

-According to the ISA, Tamimi was convicted of sexually abusing his daughter in 2011 and attempted to commit suicide earlier this year by swallowing a razor blade.
+According to the agency, Tamimi was convicted of sexually abusing his daughter in 2011 and attempted to commit suicide this year by swallowing a razor blade.

-The attack comes during the Easter and Passover holidays, when police are on heightened alert because of the increase in tourism.
+The attack comes during the Easter and Passover holidays when police are on heightened alert because of the increase in tourism.